luvgrilledcheese/Candlestick-Chart/README.md

 # Candlestick chart
-My first project in VueJS.
-Shows a candlestick chart for any stock!
+Personal Vue project.
+Shows a candlestick chart for any stock using the Alpha Vantage API and ApexCharts librairie.

 ## Project setup
 ```
 npm install